 IMCA’s newest designation, the Certified Private Wealth Advisor®, or CPWA®, was launched in 2007 and facilitates an advanced expertise in the life cycle of wealth: accumulation, preservation and protection, and distribution.
 Those who earn this designation learn to identify and analyze challenges facing high-net-worth clients and how to develop specific strategies to minimize taxes, monetize and protect assets, maximize growth, and transfer wealth.

-IMCA’s credentials are offered in conjunction with two of the top business schools in the country: The University of Chicago Booth School of Business; and The Wharton School, University of Pennsylvania.
+IMCA’s certifications are offered in conjunction with three of the top business schools in the country: Carnegie Mellon University's Tepper Business School; The University of Chicago Booth School of Business; and The Wharton School, University of Pennsylvania.

 To further distinguish its members, IMCA is dedicated to the advanced education of investment and wealth management professionals.
 IMCA conferences hosted more than 4,000 attendees in 2013.
 The IMCA Annual Conference offers headline general sessions and leading-edge workshops covering topics such as practice management, technology, international investments, and wealth management.
 The 2013 specialty conference calendar delivers four in-depth events with agendas focused on relevant topics like advanced wealth management, alternative investments, and investment theory.
 In addition to its Annual Conference and four specialty conferences, IMCA hosted six Best of IMCA seminars in 2013.